damiant/dust/roadmap.md

 1 If you choose a day filter events for a camp to that day 1 If you favorite an event on a day only add notification for that day 1 Add elipsis to event time listing
-1 Press a camps multi day event to favorite it
 2 Verify times using a phone not in PST
 2 Verify notification times are PST
 2 Find restrooms button => map